rhlobo/pysect/README.md

 ````

 - __poision__: sends fake ARP messages, allowing ARP Spoofing attacks
-- __flush__: cleans ARP associations on the local host ARP table, able to clean the whole table, every association in an interface, or an specific IP association
+- __flush__: cleans ARP associations on the local host ARP table.
+It is able to clean the whole table, every association in an interface, or an specific IP association
-- __monitor__: monitors ARP changes, looking for ARP poisoning attacks
+- __monitor__: monitors ARP changes, alerting about potential ARP poisoning attacks
 - __display__: prints out current ARP table associations

-(Later on another options may be added: __prevention__;)

-EACH OF THESE COMMANDS HAVE OPTIONS THAT CAN BE EXPLORED USING `-h`
+EACH OF THESE COMMANDS HAVE OPTIONS THAT CAN BE EXPLORED USING `-h` or `--help`

 #### MAC Discovery and Disconnection